The Early History of the McLarans of Dalby

 Picture

-1750 Map of Kintyre - Note: Carskey, Monarua (Muneroy, now Southend), Kilkivan, Lagnacraig (Lecknacreive), Lossit and Lailt, places that figure in the McLaran story
+1750 Map of Kintyre - Note: Carskey, Monarua (Muneroy, now Southend), Kilkivan, Lagnacraig (Lecknacreive), Lossit, Balinacuissag and Lailt, places that figure in the McLaran story

 Scottish Roots

-Birth, marriage and census records suggest the family members lived continuously and chiefly in Southend Parish (though Malcolm lived in Campbeltown Parish after 1840) between 1770 and emigration in 1853.
-Other family members emigrated to USA between 1851 and 1891, and some lived out their lives in England.
+From birth, marriage, cemetery, and census records, McLeoran family members lived continuously and chiefly in Southend Parish (though Malcolm lived in Campbeltown Parish after 1840) between at least 1680 and emigration in 1853.

 Respected historian Rev. William Matheson suggests members of Clan McLean separated from their clan and settled in Argyll near Southend, after this 1527 incident (Wikipedia):